thingsboard/thingsboard.github.io/docs/user-guide/integrations/udp.md

 {% include images-gallery.html imageCollection="integration" %}

-When integration configured and ready to use, we need to go to Rule Chains, choose Root Rule Chain and here create rule node **Integration Downlink**.
-Input here some name, choose which integration you need to use and tap **Add** After this step, we need to tap on a right grey circle of rule node **Message type switch** and drag this circle to left side of 'Integration Downlink', here lets choose **Attribute Update**, tap 'Add' and save Rule node.
-That's it if all the steps ready, and you were not meet up problems!
+When integration configured and ready to use, we need to go to Rule Chains, choose 'Root Rule Chain' and here create rule node
+**Integration Downlink**.
+Input here some name, choose which integration you need to use and tap **Add**.
+After this steps, we need to tap on a right grey circle of rule node **message type switch** and drag this circle to left side of 'Integration Downlink', here lets choose **Attribute Update**, tap 'Add' and save Rule node.
+That's it!

 {% include images-gallery.html imageCollection="rulechain" %}

 ## Test Downlink

-To test downlink you can create some attribute on your device, change it, and try to send some Uplink message on this device, and you will see Downlink message
+To test downlink you can create some **shared attribute** on your device, change it, and try to send some Uplink message on this device.
+And you will see Downlink message.

 {% include images-gallery.html imageCollection="firsttest" %}

-Also, when you're sending Uplink, you can set on command to send Uplink another `-q` option, for example 120 seconds.
+Also, you can set for Uplink command option `-q`, for example 120 seconds.
 This option setting how long you will wait for a response.
 If time of connection is over - you will receive this message on next Uplink.
+See next example:

 {% include images-gallery.html imageCollection="secondtest" %}

-***Note**: When you use UDP integration, and your connection established for a long time, you will receive just one Downlink message, all other will be saved on server side and will be sent on next Uplink*
+***Note**: When you use UDP integration, and your connection established for a long time, you will receive just one Downlink message.
+All other will be saved on server side and will be sent on next Uplink*

 ## Next steps